opeyemitechpro/my-projects/docs/draft.md

 ---
 icon: simple/amazonwebservices
 title: This is a Draft for reference MkDocs
-description: This is description of thos page
+description: This is a description of this page
+subtitle: This is the sub-title of this page
 ---

 # AWS Projects